 MPPA Landfill Gas Project

-In 2008, the BLP joined the Michigan Public Power Agency’s (MPPA) Landfill Gas Project to purchase up to 3,200 kW of landfill gas generation capacity in response to PA 295.
-The BLP began receiving a portion of that generation in July 2010 and amounts of energy have steadily grown since (now about 2,960 MW of capacity and 20,500 MWh annually of energy).
+- In 2008, the BLP joined the Michigan Public Power Agency’s (MPPA) Landfill Gas Project to purchase up to 3,200 kW of landfill gas generation capacity in response to PA 295.
+The BLP began receiving a portion of that generation in July 2010 and amounts of energy have steadily grown since (now at 3.2 MW of capacity and about 22,500 MWh annually of energy).